-The Edge Crush Test, which was developed in the 1990’s, measures the stacking strength of corrugated board – how much top to bottom pressure a box can withstand before crushing.
+The Edge Crush Test, which was developed in the 1990s, measures the stacking strength of corrugated board – how much top-to-bottom pressure a box can withstand before crushing.
 Boxes conforming to the Edge Crush Test standard are identified as 32ECT, 44 ECT, etc. Again, the higher the number, the stronger the corrugated box.
-For most general purpose applications, 200# Test and 32ECT are interchangeable; however, the board comprising 200# Test material is slightly heavier than the 32ECT equivalent, making it somewhat more expensive.
+For most general-purpose applications, 200# Test and 32ECT are interchangeable; however, the board comprising 200# Test material is slightly heavier than the 32ECT equivalent, making it somewhat more expensive.
 32ECT boxes have become extremely popular since the Edge Crush Test was introduced, partly due to cost, and partly because stacking strength is a more meaningful measure of how a box will perform in the field.

 · Tests the bursting strength of corrugated board – how much pressure is required to rupture the wall of a piece of corrugated material

 · The higher the number, the stronger the corrugated box

-· Most common grades: 200#, 275# and 275#DW
+· Most common grades: 200#, 275#, and 275# doublewall

-Developed in the 1990′s, measures the stacking strength of corrugated board – how much top to bottom pressure a box can withstand before crushing
+· Measures the stacking strength of corrugated board – how much top to bottom pressure a box can withstand before crushing

-Most common: 32ECT, 44ECT and 48ECT
+· Most common board grades: 32ECT, 44ECT and 48ECT doublewall